GREAT LAKES SCIENCE CENTER HOSTS WEEK-LONG SUMMER CAMPS THAT SPARK SCIENTIFIC DISCOVERY IN YOUNG MINDS

 Cost varies per camp and discounts are available for members.
 Register by calling 216-621-2400 (Monday – Friday, 9 am – 5:30 pm).

 For complete class descriptions, weekly schedules and registration details, visit: http://www.greatscience.com/summercamps2012.php

 About Great Lakes Science Center

 Great Lakes Science Center is one of the nation’s leading science and technology centers and home to Northeast Ohio’s NASA Glenn Visitor Center.
-Its mission is to stimulate interest in and increase understanding of the sciences, with a particular emphasis on the interdependence of scientific, environmental and technological activities in the Great Lakes region.
+Its mission is to engage visitors through fun, interactive experiences to stimulate curiosity about and encourage understanding of Science, Technology, Engineering and Math.
 It features hundreds of hands-on exhibits, themed traveling exhibits, daily demonstrations, the awe-inspiring OMNIMAX® Theater and the Steamship William G. Mather.
 The Science Center is open daily 10 a.m. to 5 p.m.
 Discounted parking is available for guests in the attached 500-car garage.
 Great Lakes Science Center is generously funded by the citizens of Cuyahoga County through Cuyahoga Arts and Culture.
-For more information, contact the Science Center at (216) 694-2000 or visit www.GreatScience.com.
+For more information, contact the Science Center at 216-694-2000 or visit www.GreatScience.com.

 Back to index